dayton-outar/glif/algos/js/codility/dynamic/MINABSSUM.md

 ## Observations

 I have an issue that the problem did not explicitly state that the minimum value should be an absolute value (value greater than or equal to 0).

+As we move into the solution, the explanation for using half of the total sum of the absolute values help to clear up the use of `target = total / 2` in the **Golden solution**.
+My difficulty thereafter in accepting and fully grasping the solution was to visualize the use of $dp$ array (use of tabulation).

+So, $dp$ is built out in such a way that it is a hash for all numbers up to the sum of the absolute values of the provided array.